The Zercher deadlift is a rarely-seen exercise in most commercial gyms but remains a highly underrated exercise.

 5. It Can Be Helpful For Strongmen & Strongwomen

-In many strongman/strongwoman competitions, an atlas stone event is a common occurrence.
+In many strongman/strongwoman competitions, an atlas stone event is common.

-When comparing the Zercher deadlift and an atlas stone lift, there are many similarities: a lower hip position, a rounded back, and an unnatural arm grip.
+The Zercher deadlift and Atlas stone lift have many similarities: a lower hip position, a rounded back, and an unnatural arm grip.

 Due to these comparable characteristics, the strength one gains from the Zercher deadlift will probably improve their performance more than a standard deadlift or squat.